Aishsharma10/AKies-Carbon-Optimizer/README.md

 * **Regional/Short-Haul:** Recommends Rail over Trucking for a 70% reduction in carbon footprint.

 ---
-*Developed by [Your Name] as part of the AKies Automation Project.*
+*Developed by Aishwaryakumar as part of the AKies Automation Project.*